wvandertoorn/ADAPT/README.md

 * `offset`: as reported in fast5 file.
 The ADC offset error.
 This value is added when converting the signal to pico ampere.
 * `adapter_signal`: the extracted adapter signal in integer16 format.

-Reads for which no adapter was detected are excluded in this file.
+Reads for which no adapter was detected are excluded in this output file.

 An example of `extracted_adapter_[FILENAME].csv` :